 Things to Watch Out For

 If you’ve followed all of the above advice and are still having issues, there may be something else going on.
+If you haven’t read about IMD yet, make sure you’re familiar with it.
 Faulty equipment can distort a signal, causing it to broadcast on the wrong frequency, the wrong power, or cause other kinds of interference.
 There may be other users nearby (wireless network equipment often uses the 5.8GHz band) or something in the environment (high-voltage lines) that causes interference as well.
 Even when using a proven management strategy you may have to make adjustments before everyone is clear.
 Have everyone power on and check for a clear signal before you take off.

 What About Control Interference?